Google Business Profile chat for contractors in 2026

 Calls, forms, follow-up

-Use this path when good leads go quiet, calls get missed, or estimates are not followed up fast enough.
+Use this path when good leads go quiet, calls get missed, estimates are not followed up fast enough, or nobody can see where the customer journey leaks.

 Find underpriced jobs, weak deposits, and cash-flow blind spots before another busy month stays unprofitable.